ming0111/ming0111.github.io/docs/_posts/2023-02-16-algorithm-day2.markdown

 {% endhighlight %}
 The time complexity is O(n).

-2. Leetcode 209.
+2.Leetcode 209.
 Minimum Size Subarray Sum

 Given an array of positive integers nums and a positive integer target, return the minimal length of a subarray whose sum is greater than or equal to target.
 If there is no such subarray, return 0 instead.